python/mypy/docs/source/basics.rst

 *****************

-We cheated a bit in the above examples: a module is type checked only if it imports the module typing.
+We cheated a bit in the above examples: a module is type checked only if it imports the module ``typing``.
 Here is a complete statically typed example from the previous section:

 .. code-block:: python